yaniker/yaniker/README.md

 Hi, I’m Erim Yanik 👋

 **About me**
-I develop production-grade AI/ML systems and maintain OSS for solving real life problems.
-I care trustworthiness, uncertainty, and safety of predictive systems.
+I develop production-grade voice AI/ML systems and maintain OSS for trustworthiness, uncertainty, and safety checks of predictive systems.

 **To Connect**
 📧 erimyanik@gmail.com